How big is your goal?

 If you are going to go, why not go big?
-Hard might be easier than you think.
+It might be easier than you think.

-What is one big thing you need to attempt next week?
+What is one big thing you need to attempt during the next 6 months?

 Randy is an author, speaker, executive coach, and the CEO of InteGREAT Leadership.
 He invests his time encouraging leaders around the world.